-Based on IRS' Revenue Procedure/inflation adjustment formula, the Massachusetts exclusion amounts for tax years 2014 and 2015 are:
+Based on IRS' Revenue Procedure/inflation adjustment formula, the Massachusetts exclusion amounts for tax year 2018 is:

-The federal monthly exclusion amount for tax year 2014 (tax year 2015 is undetermined) for combined transit pass and commuter highway vehicle transportation benefits was increased to $250 by the Tax Increase Prevention Act of 2014 (P.L.
+For tax year 2019, the employer-provided parking will increase to $265 per month and $140 per month for the combined transit pass and commuter highway vehicle transportation per the Tax Increase Prevention Act of 2014 (P.L.
 113-295.)

 Massachusetts doesn’t adopt this exclusion amount increase to the transit pass and commuter highway vehicle transportation benefits, given that it was enacted subsequent to January 1, 2005.